core-wg/resource-directory/draft-ietf-core-resource-directory.md

   con :=
   : Context (optional).
 This parameter sets the Default Base URI under which
     the request's links are to be interpreted.
-The specified URI MUST NOT have a path component of its own, but MUST be suitable as a base URI to resolve any relative references given in the registration.
-The parameter is therefore of the shape "scheme://authority" for
+The specified URI typically does not have a path component of its own, and MUST be suitable as a base URI to resolve any relative references given in the registration.
+The parameter is therefore usually of the shape "scheme://authority" for
     HTTP and CoAP URIs.

     In the absence of this parameter the scheme of the protocol, source address